iamprovidence/Artificial_Intelligence/Genetic Algorithms/README.md

 ## Remark

 Not necessarily all parts of the algorithm must be present in the code.
 Some steps may be missed, some — implemented in pairs.
+You also can add your own functions.

+For example:
+* if representer clone itself over time, there is no needs in fitness function, the longer they live, the higher chance to do cloning
+* if task has only one solution, it could be no mutation at all
+* the evaluation, selection, crossovering and mutation could be implemented as one algorithm
+* the order: crossovering, mutation, evaluation and selction is still valid
+* etc

 ## Glossary
 * **Terms**